ttkorhonen/e3pages/docs/quickstart/1_install.md

 # Installing e3

-Building EPICS with the so-called *core* modules (to see what the various module groups contain, have a look at the [inventory](https://gitlab.esss.lu.se/e3/e3/-/blob/master/tools/e3-inventory.yaml)) using e3 is fairly easy.
+Building e3 with the so-called *core* modules (to see what the various module groups contain, have a look at the [inventory](https://gitlab.esss.lu.se/e3/e3/-/blob/master/tools/e3-inventory.yaml)) using e3 is fairly easy.
 Note, however, that the workflow (and tools) listed